 n Work added by contract modification must be added to the appropriate category in the contract.

-Project engineers are responsible to prepare one original "Change Order" form, obtain the contractor's signature, sign themselves, and forward that original to the District Construction Engineer (DCE) for signature.
-The DCE forwards the signed original Change Order to the Office of Construction and Materials.
-The DCE shall include two copies of substantial Change Orders for FHWA oversight projects and one copy of Change Orders for all other projects.
-Ultimately the original Change Order is filed in the Office of Finance.
+Project engineers are responsible to prepare one original "Contract Modification" form, obtain the contractor's signature, sign themselves, and forward that original to the District Construction Engineer (DCE) for signature.
+The DCE forwards the signed original contract modification to the Office of Construction and Materials.
+The DCE shall include two copies of substantial contract modifications for FHWA oversight projects and one copy of contract modifications for all other projects.
+Ultimately the original contract modification is filed in the Office of Finance.

-Currently, there are two systems for processing change orders and contractor payment:
+Currently, there are two systems for processing contract modifications and contractor payment:

 n The Contract Construction Progress Voucher system utilizes paper vouchers (Form 181013, sometimes referred to as 309's) for processing progress payments through the Contractor Pay System (CPS).

-n The FieldBook2/FieldManager programs initiate contractor payment and change orders in the field and export the data to CPS for processing of the payment.
+n The FieldBook2/FieldManager programs initiate contractor payment and contract modifications in the field and export the data to CPS for processing of the payment.

-Refer to the FieldBook and FieldManager User Guides for instructions for generating Change Orders/Contract Modifications.
+Refer to the FieldBook and FieldManager User Guides for instructions for generating contract modifications.
 The reason for proposed changes shall be included for existing and new items.
 The justification for costs shall be included for new items (Refer to the following instructions in Section C for Form 830240).
-In addition, the following information should be added to the top of the form:

-The procedure for completing Change Orders in the Contract Construction Progress Voucher system follows:
+The procedure for completing contract modifications in the Contract Construction Progress Voucher system follows: